zhouwg/kantv/README.md

 ### Run Android APK on Android phone

-You will need an Android smartphone with adb-connected running on one of below Qualcomm SoCs:
+You will need an Android smartphone with adb-connected running on one of below Qualcomm SoCs(Qualcomm Snapdragon 8 Gen3 and Snapdragon 8 Elite are highly recommended for better performance):

     Snapdragon 8 Gen 1
     Snapdragon 8 Gen 1+